Continuing Education Series

 Upon registering, you will be redirected to a secure payment portal via PayPal.
 Note that your registration for this event is not confirmed if payment is incomplete.
 If you do not receive a receipt from PayPal, this means that your payment was not completed and you must register again.

 Registration for each session is limited to 40 participants.
-If the session you would like to attend is full, , our Client Support Lead, to be placed on our waiting list.
+If the session you would like to attend is full, , our Operations Manager, to be placed on our waiting list.

 These sessions are specifically designed to build upon knowledge learned during our Train the Trainer program.